prototypefund/Digital_Bargeld-docs/api-bank.rst

     amount: Amount;

     // "-" if the transfer was outgoing, "+" if it was
-    // incoming.
-This field is only present if the
+    // incoming; "cancel+" or "cancel-" if the transfer
-    // argument `direction` was NOT given.
+    // was /reject-ed by the receiver.
     sign: string;

     // Bank account number of the other party involved in the
     // transaction.
     counterpart: number;

     // Wire transfer subject line.
     wt_subject: string;

   }

 ..